zoftko/pcrap/cocoro/README.md

 ---
 title: Heart shaped RGB LED Array
 brief: This board includes a heart shaped RGB LED array and the components to control said array through a simple user interface.
-status: Built
-version: 1.0.0
 ---

 # cocoro